The bipolar brain and empathy is yet another long overdue topic I'm finally getting to (for reasons I'll divulge in a moment).

 Is there anything we can do about it?

 I believe there is.
-In fact, I doubt very much I'd be alive if I did not learn how to deal with my own suffering in this regard and develop better "ego defenses".
+In fact, I doubt very much I'd be alive if I did not learn how to deal with my own suffering in this regard and develop stronger "ego defenses" to better protect me from this kind of empathetic pain.

 For further reading on empathy - and a bit of a look into the "dark side of empathy" - and some insight how to reduce empathetic suffering, please see the follow up piece Taming the Polar Bears in Focus - Taming Empathy.